asiacny/udpxy-1.0.23-9/README.md

 # udpxy-1.0.23-9
+- [udpxy](https://github.com/pcherenkov/udpxy) is a UDP-to-HTTP multicast traffic relay daemon.
+- it forwards UDP traffic from a given multicast subscription to the requesting HTTP client.
+- udpxy is released under GPL v.3

-modified udpxy to secure status page, you can now enter status page only from specific IP or not
+- this modified udpxy with secure status page, you can now enter status page both, only from specific IP or with public access

 # install instructions:
 - sudo apt-get install build-essentials